There’s Something About Madrid

 What the Chicken Should Know about the Crossing the Road in Manila

 The one rule that applies to all travel on or near streets in Manila is that any rules are to be ignored, with a vengeance.
 The careless disregard for the rule of law makes a seemingly simple thing like crossing a street a major accomplishment in the capitol city of the Philippines.
-Bipedal transportation, in general, is anything but simple in Manila.
-A person must learn when to walk on a sidewalk, if one exists, and when to yield the

 Continue Reading